Colorado Springs Outdoor Adventures: 8 Things to Do

 Hike or Bike Pikes Peak

 Pikes Peak — one of Colorado Springs’ top outdoor attractions — welcomes nature lovers to visit ‘America’s Mountain’ and over 14,000 feet of majestic views.
-In fact, the mountain rises over 8,000 feet above the city and has a 30-degree temperature difference from top to bottom.
+In fact, the mountain rises 8,000-plus feet above the city and has a 30-degree temperature difference from top to bottom.

 Hikers should note Pikes Peak is a challenge.
 The trail measures 13.5 miles one way, with an uphill gain of over 7,400 feet.
 When hiking, bring everything needed for a full-day adventure.
-Essentials include: water, food, layered clothing, first-aid kit, GPS, map and compass, and phone.
+Essentials include: water, food, layered clothing, first-aid kit, GPS, map, compass and phone.

-For a custom adventure, for beginners to experts, book a bike tour with Challenge Unlimited.
-The tour company offers two options: van up, bike down and Jeep up, bike down.
-Each allow riders to enjoy a comfortable journey up the mountain and an easier ride back down to the base.
+For a custom adventure — suited for beginners and experts — book a bike tour with Challenge Unlimited.
+The tour company offers two options: van up, bike down, and Jeep up, bike down.
+Each allow riders to enjoy a comfortable journey up the mountain and an easier ride back down to base.
 The downhill ride measures 19.5 miles, and these tours suit all ages and abilities.

 Admire Garden of the Gods